 Exercise for thirty minutes a day, eat healthy balanced food, and maintain a healthy weight to keep your blood pressure robust and optimal.
 Avoid fast and processed food as they are rich in saturated fat, which often stiffens the walls of the blood vessels.
 A finely tuned circulatory system carries nutrients, oxygen, electrolytes and hormones throughout the body.

-A. 1.
-The artery is one kind of muscular tube followed by smooth tissues which deliver oxygen-enriched blood from the heart to tissues and cells.
-Each artery consists of three layers; the first one is intima, the second one is the media, and the third one is adventitia.
-The largest artery is the aorta, situated at the left ventricle of the heart.
+The artery is one kind of muscular tube inside the human heart, which is followed by smooth tissues that deliver oxygen-enriched blood from the heart to tissues and cells.
+Each of the arteries consists of three layers; the first one is the intima, the second one is the media, and the third one is the adventitia.
+The largest artery is known as the aorta that is situated at the left ventricle of the heart.

-Q. 10.
-How many muscles in the Human Body?
+2. How many muscles are there in the human body?

-A. 10.
-There are over 650 named skeletal muscles in the human body.
-If one counts other muscle tissues like smooth muscles at the cellular level, there are one has billions of smooth muscle in the body.
-Muscles perform various activities like facilitating movement, moving food in the digestive tract, and allowing the heart to pump blood.
+If objectively calculated, there are over 650 named skeletal muscles in the human body and if one counts other muscle tissues like smooth muscles at the cellular level, then there are billions of smooth muscles in the body.
+These Muscles perform various activities like facilitating movement, moving food in the digestive tract, and allowing the heart to pump blood.